Families can be extremely complicated. Especially when their is a death.

 When death finally slams the door shut on any reconciliation, we are devastated.

-Tears can be therapeutic if they’re authentic.
+Tears are therapeutic when they’re authentic.
 And authentic tears can be tears of remorse, of things lost, or tears of anger.
 As long as we know what that they are, they are healing.

 When hope is gone, we are faced with what we are going to do with our memories.